Carin Cone

+Early life and education

-Cone was born on April 18, 1940, to Luther Raymond and Ruth Cone, a school teacher, and attended Ridgewood High School, graduating in 1958.
-Having learned to swim at five, her mother enrolled her at New York's Women's Swimming Association at nine where she was coached by Marie Giardine.
-An outstanding program with a long history of national champions, and Olympic participants, Charlotte Epstein founded the WSA in the 1920's.
+Cone was born on April 18, 1940, to Luther Raymond and Ruth Cone, a school teacher.
+She attended Ridgewood High School, graduating in 1958.

+Cone learned to swim at age five, and her mother enrolled her at New York's Women's Swimming Association at age nine, where she was coached by Marie Giardine.
+Charlotte Epstein founded the WSA, an outstanding program with a long history of national champions, and Olympic participants, in the 1920s.

 Cone won her first Junior National title at the age of 13.
-An exceptional high school student, with high test scores reflecting academic potential, Cone graduated with honors despite missing a third of her senior year to attend the Olympics.
-She received the Student Council Award for scholastic achievement in her Senior year.
+An exceptional high school student, with high test scores reflecting academic potential, she graduated with honors despite missing a third of her senior year to attend the Olympics.
+She received the Student Council Award for scholastic achievement in her senior year.

-In July 1956, Cone set an AAU, American and World Record time of 2:43.8 in the 200-meter backstroke breaking the 1951 former world record set by Judit Temes of Hungary.
+In July 1956, Cone set an AAU, American and world record time of 2:43.8 in the 200-meter backstroke, breaking the 1951 former world record set by Judit Temes of Hungary.

 1956 Olympic silver medal

-She competed at the 1956 Summer Olympics in Melbourne, Australia, where she won a silver medal in the 100-meter backstroke, having the same time (1:12.9 – new world record) as British swimmer Judy Grinham who was later judged as the gold medal winner.
+Cone competed at the 1956 Summer Olympics in Melbourne, Australia, where she won a silver medal in the 100-meter backstroke, having the same time (1:12.9 – new world record) as British swimmer Judy Grinham, who was later judged as the gold medal winner.

-In the event finals, Cone, the only American to medal, and both Judith Grinhim and Margaret Edwards of Great Britain appeared to touch the wall simultaneously with the timers giving Grinham and Cone a dead heat tie in world record time.
-Since a tie was not possible according to the rules, the decision for first place was made by a jury and, after deliberating, the majority of the judges named British swimmer Grinham as the Olympic gold medalist.
-Cone was given the silver medal as she had tied with Grinhim in the official scoring initially which used observation, timers, and photography.
+In the event finals, Cone, the only American to medal, and both Judith Grinhim and Margaret Edwards of Great Britain appeared to touch the wall simultaneously, with the timers giving Grinham and Cone a dead heat tie in world record time.
+Since a tie was not possible according to the rules, the decision for first place was made by a jury.
+After deliberating, the majority of the judges named British swimmer Grinham as the Olympic gold medalist.
+Cone was given the silver medal, as she had initially tied with Grinhim in the official scoring, which used observation, timers, and photography.